 The rumor is there are human bones in the wall.
 Some reports from archaeologists have found human remains under sections of the wall.
 Which is highly like to be the remains of the people who built the wall.
 Under sections of the wall not in the wall.
 Not to be confused from the movie 300 when the Spartans put dead Persians in a wall.

 8 Tips and Tricks on a Long Layover going to the Great Wall of China

 Here’s what to know before you go

 - Before making any bookings check here if you are eligible for a Visa-free on arrival.

-- Consider the additional airport hours to determine if you have enough time to venture out.
-You will need to clear through the Visa process, immigration, customs, take the in-airport train.
+- Consider the additional time, to determine if you have enough time to venture out.
+Consider the time to clear through the Visa process, immigration, customs, take the in-airport train.
 To check back through security to our connecting flight took about 40 minutes.
 Don’t forget to consider if it’s a holiday (going in February?
 Factor in Chinese New Year aka THE GREAT HUMAN MIGRATION).

 - Always check the weather before you go (duh for any travel plans).
 Fortunately for us, the skies were clear.
 The tour that we booked also provided heavy coats if we needed and water.
 No matter what time of the year it is, walking along the Wall you will need water at some point.

 - From your original airport starting point, check your baggage.
 Let the airline do your heavy lifting.
 We did have a small carry on, which the driver allowed us to keep in the trunk of the car that was kept secure.
 We had zero issues with this.

 - When going through security.
 Check your airlines’ policies if you plan to have lithium batteries.
 Also, be prepared to take out ALL of your electronics and accessories.
 I was surprised that I had to empty out all the pieces of my camera, lenses, GoPro, all batteries and chargers.